 Therefore, if the vessel carries out uptake and discharge of its ballast water and sediments at the same location, it does not need to manage the ballast water in accordance with regulation D-2 unless the ballast water has been mixed with untreated ballast water from other locations.
 Please note the risk of contamination of tanks and the rest of the ballast system.
-Therefore, if the BWMS was bypassed, a subsequent decontamination procedure according to the Annex of the INTERIM GUIDANCE ON THE APPLICATION OF THE BWM CONVENTION TO SHIPS OPERATING IN CHALLENGING WATER QUALITY CONDITIONS, Appendix 1 needs to be carried out outside of the North Sea and Baltic Sea.
+Therefore, if the BWMS was bypassed, a subsequent decontamination procedure according to the Annex of the INTERIM GUIDANCE ON THE APPLICATION OF THE BWM CONVENTION TO SHIPS OPERATING IN CHALLENGING WATER QUALITY CONDITIONS, Appendix 1 needs to be carried out.
+Ships operating between two North Sea ports may use the Intra-North Sea Ballast Water Contingency and Compliance Area in consultation with the authorities and in compliance with the conditions set out herein.